Eurowings: 2019

+2020

 In April 2020, Lufthansa announced a major downsizing for Eurowings in the wake of the COVID-19 pandemic.
-While Germanwings has been shut entirely and Eurowings is to phase out several aircraft, most wetlease contracts have been ended on short notice.
+While Germanwings has been shut entirely and Eurowings is to phase out several aircraft, most wet-lease contracts have been ended on short notice.
 Amongst the terminated agreements was the largest one with German Airways (formerly LGW) for their entire Bombardier DHC-8-400 fleet.

+2021

-In February 2021, Lufthansa announced it would take over most of Eurowings's routes at Munich Airport with the exception of few domestic services and flights to Palma de Mallorca and Pristina.
-Also in early 2021, Eurowings removed all of their long-haul destinations, which had been served from Düsseldorf, Munich and Frankfurt from their network.
-In the same time, parent Lufthansa announced the foundation of their new long-haul carrier Eurowings Discover.
+In February 2021, Lufthansa announced it would take over most of Eurowings' routes at Munich Airport with the exception of few domestic services and flights to Palma de Mallorca and Pristina.
+Also in early 2021, Eurowings discontinued all of their long-haul destinations, which had been served from Düsseldorf, Munich and Frankfurt.
+At the same time, parent Lufthansa announced that these routes would be spun off as new long-haul carrier Eurowings Discover.
+Also in 2021, Eurowings announced it would add yet another base, this time to Prague, Czech Republic.

+2022

 In May 2022, Eurowings announced the termination of its own long-running frequent flyer program Boomerang Club in favor of a merger with Miles & More of parent Lufthansa.

+2024

+In December 2024, Eurowings announced significant route cuts to its Hamburg and Dortmund bases, citing high operational costs on the German market.

+2025

+On January 15, 2025, Eurowings announced six new routes namely direct flight from Dusseldorf to Ponta Delgada, new destinations from Hanover to Bastia, Lisbon and Erbil, as well as addition of routes between Dublin-Stuttgart and Porto-Cologne/Bonn.

+On January 20, 2025, Eurowings announced the largest fleet modernization program in its history, with 40 Boeing 737 MAX 8 allocated from its parent Lufthansa Group from the Group’s previous order.
+The first 737 MAX 8 will be arriving in 2027 and expect to deliver all of the 40 airframes by 2032, they will gradually replace the current Airbus A319-100 fleet and the older Airbus A320-200 fleet.
+With a capacity of 189 seats, it offers 39 additional seating capacity compared to the Airbus A319.
+The allocation of which AOC will receive the 737 MAX 8 has not yet been confirmed.